oplS16projects/FP1/README.md

 ;; Add the elements of a constructed array by the value 23 (array+ (array #[#[8 3 5 14]]) (array 23))
-;; Add 30 to all the elements of a constructed array (array-scale (array #[#[2 10 15]]) 30)
+;; Multiply 30 to all the elements of a constructed array (array-scale (array #[#[2 10 15]]) 30)

 ;; Get the list of samples in a list and count how many of each sample exist